lcsmil/drawing_app/README.md

 # Assumptions made during the development

-- I assumed that the user will use the app in a landscape mode, so I did not implement the functionality to rotate the screen.
+- I assumed that the user will use the app in a portrait mode, so I did not implement the functionality to rotate the screen.

 - I assumed that the UI didn't need to be identical to the one shown in the examples, it just had to follow the listed